A new model to enable multi-object tracking in unmanned aerial systems

 Researchers at Lockheed Martin AI Center have recently developed a new deep learning technique that could allow us to track multiple objects in their surroundings.
 Their technique, presented in a paper pre-published on arXiv, could aid the development of better performing and more responsive autonomous flying systems.

-"We present a robust tracking architecture aimed to accommodate for the noise in real-time situations," the researchers wrote in their paper.
+"We present a robust object tracking architecture aimed to accommodate for the noise in real-time situations," the researchers wrote in their paper.
 "We propose a kinematic prediction model, called deep extended Kalman filter (DeepEKF), in which a sequence-to-sequence architecture is used to predict entity trajectories in latent space."

 The kinematic prediction model created by Wanlin Xie, Jaime Ide, and their colleagues at Lockheed Martin AI Center essentially uses an acquired image embedding and a computational attention mechanism to weigh the 'importance' of different parts of an image for predicting changes and future states.
-Subsequently, the model utilizes similarity measures to calculate distances between objects, by analyzing images using a (CNN) encoder, pre-trained using Siamese neural networks.
+Subsequently, the model utilizes similarity measures to calculate distances between objects, by analyzing images using a convolutional neural network (CNN) encoder, pre-trained using Siamese neural networks.

 A siamese neural network is an AI technique in which two identical neural networks generate feature vectors for each individual data input and compare these vectors.
 These approaches can be particularly useful in situations where researchers are trying to detect anomalies or differences in images, as well as for face and object recognition applications.